Disclaimer: I don't own Harry Potter. Also, this fic is based on Aya Macchiato's story 'Harry Potter and the Gift of the Morrighan'. With permission.

 Chapter Twenty One

 "Well isn't this cosy?"
-Melania said.
+Melania said with a beaming smile.
 "Just us family here until our guests arrive."

 "Indeed, my dear," Arcturus said, stepping forwards to hand Sirius a drink before taking a seat beside his wife.
 "It is a great pleasure to have our family gathered here and to know that the Black bloodline will continue through the next generations."
 He nodded at Harry with an approving smile.

-Harry smiled back.
+Harry shook off his bad mood long enough to smile back.
 As much as he disagreed with some of Arcturus' views on blood purity and politics, he'd grown to like and respect the man.
-Harry was still unused to having relatives who didn't hate him, but was certainly glad of the change.
+Harry was still unused to having relatives who didn't hate him, but it was certainly a nice change.

 "It's a pity Aunt Cassie isn't here though," Sirius put in.